 Canyons of the Ancients National Monument

-There’s plenty to see and do in the area, but with the Conejos River flowing directly through town, fishing is this destination’s most notable draw.
+There’s plenty to see and do in the area as far as nature goes, but with the Conejos River flowing directly through town, fishing is the most notable draw.
 Anglers come from far and wide to fish for browns, rainbows, cutthroats, and kokanee salmon.
 In addition to the river, visitors also have access to the Platoro Reservoir and a small lake right in town for easy shore fishing.

 Comanche National Grassland